sciris/sciris_paper/paper.md

 For example, imagine that we wish to sample random numbers from a user-defined function with varying noise levels, save the intermediate calculations, and plot the results.
 In vanilla Python, each of these operations is somewhat cumbersome. \autoref{fig:showcase-code} presents two functionally identical scripts; the one written with Sciris is considerably more readable and succinct.

-This vignette illustrates many of Sciris' most-used features, including timing, parallelization, high-performance containers, file saving and loading, and plotting.
+This vignette illustrates many of Sciris' most-used features, including timing, parallelization, feature-rich containers, file saving and loading, and plotting.
 For the lines of the script that differ, Sciris reduces the number of lines of code required from 33 to 7, a 79% decrease.

 ![Comparison of functionally identical scripts without Sciris (left) and with Sciris (right), showing a nearly five-fold reduction in lines of code required (excluding whitespace, comments, and the shared "wave generator" code), from 33 lines to 7.
 The resulting plots are shown in \autoref{fig:showcase-output}. \label{fig:showcase-code}](figures/sciris-showcase-code.png){ width=100% }